NVIDIA/aistore/transport/README.md

 The important distinction, though, is that while transport streams are devoid of any clustering "awareness", a *stream bundle* is fully integrated with a cluster.
 Internally, the implementation utilizes cluster-level abstractions, such as a *node* (`cluster.Snode`), a *cluster map* (`cluster.Smap`), and more.

-The provided API includes `StreamBundle` constructor that allows to establish streams between the local node and (a) all storage argets, (b) all gateways, or (c) all nodes in the cluster - in one shot:
+The provided API includes `StreamBundle` constructor that allows to establish streams between the local node and (a) all storage targets, (b) all gateways, or (c) all nodes in the cluster - in one shot:

 ```
 sbArgs := &SBArgs{